Jodhpur- A Guide to the Blue City

 The architecture in Jodhpur is a beautiful blend of Mughal and Rajputana styles.
 Most of the houses here are painted in blue thereby giving it an alternate identity of the Blue City.
 The reason for such a practice can be manifold.
 Since Jodhpur receives intense sun rays throughout the year the practice of painting the houses in blue colour could have been an attempt to make the landscape soothing to the eyes of an onlooker.
 Others believe since the region was inhabited by a lot of Brahmins the blue colour coding was used to distinguish the houses of Brahmins from that of the people belonging to other castes.
 Over the years many non-Brahmin people have also painted their houses in the same blue colour thereby giving Jodhpur its characteristic blue shade.

 Jodhpur is vast and has a lot to be explored.
-Every bit of this magical city is a no less than a wonder.
+Every bit of this magical city is no less than a wonder.
+There are a lot of places to visit in Jodhpur and I may have missed out on some.

 The Mehrangarh Fort is a standing example of excellent craftsmanship, breathtaking architecture and sheer brilliance.
 I had probably only imagined the existence of such opulence in my dreams.
 Standing outside this prodigious structure somehow suddenly belittled my very existence.